IRS change of address – 4 ways to change yours

 Note: Changes in responsible parties must be reported to the IRS within 60 days.

-You can also call the IRS with the above information to change your address.
+You can also call with the above information to make your IRS change of address.
 Follow these instructions to reach a live agent at the IRS.